-The wide temperature range of this thermometer gun makes it suitable for an almost immeasurable number of applications, from checking the surface temperature of a pizza in the oven through automotive to HVAC (though not accurate enough for use on humans).
-The dual laser beams help target the right spot and the fact the narrow 30:1 beam means you can get a reading at a safe distance even in a furness or kiln.
-All customers will be happy to find a case and battery are both included.
+The wide temperature range of this thermometer gun makes it suitable for a huge number of applications, from checking the surface temperature of a pizza in the oven through automotive to HVAC.
+The dual laser beams help target the right spot and mean you can get a reading at a safe distance, even in a furness or kiln.
+A case and battery are both included.

-As long as you work with that understanding you’ll still be able to, for example, check the surface temperature to cook the perfect steak, or locate problems areas with your home’s insulation that, once fixed, could save you more than the price of entry in heating bills!
-The 9V battery is given a good life thanks to the 7-second auto shutdown.(opens in new tab)
+As long as you work with that understanding – and can stay around 36cm / 14 inches from your subject – you’ll still be able to, for example, check the surface temperature and cook the perfect steak, or locate problems areas with your home’s insulation that, once fixed, could save you more than the price of entry in heating bills!
+The 9V battery is given a good life thanks to the seven-second auto shutdown.(opens in new tab)